Novavax Inc. [NVAX] – Is there any real value to NVAX Stock or is it vaporware?

 Novavax Inc. [NASDAQ:NVAX]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to Novavax Inc. [NVAX], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
-On average, stock market experts give NVAX an Buy rating.
-The average 12-month price forecast for this stock is $19.68, with the high estimate being $28.00, the low estimate being $19.00 and the median estimate amounting to $23.00.
-This is compared to its latest closing price of $20.38.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to Novavax Inc. [NVAX], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
+This is compared to its latest closing price of $21.01.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Novavax Inc. [NVAX] is sitting at 4.71.
 This is compared to 1 month ago, when its average rating was 4.71.